arademaker/FreeLing-User-Manual/docs/language-classes.md

-# Linguistic Information Storage Classes {#linguistic-information-storage-classes}
+# Linguistic Information Storage Classes

 FreeLing library processes text and creates data structures that represent the linguistic objects in that text.
 Linguistic objects are elements like word, PoS-tag, sentence, parse_tree, etc.